US STOCKS-Wall Street reels under China shock

 "The old adage is 'if January goes, so goes the year and if the first week goes, so goes the whole month and so on', so it's not a good start," said Scott Brown, chief economist at Raymond James in St. Petersburg, Florida.

-Crude oil prices reversed course, losing earlier gains from a breakdown in diplomatic ties between Saudi Arabia and Iran raised concerns of supply restrictions.
+Crude oil prices rose after a breakdown in diplomatic ties between Saudi Arabia and Iran raised concerns of supply restrictions.

-Gold jumped 2 percent, while benchmark U.S Treasury yields hit two-week lows as investors fled to safe-haven investments.
+Gold jumped more than 1.5 percent while benchmark U.S Treasury yields hit two-week lows as investors fled to safe-haven investments.

-Among the few bright spots, Baxalta was up 3.3 percent at $40.30 as a buyout from UK drugmaker Shire loomed closer.
+Among the bright spots, Baxalta was up 2.7 percent at $40.06 as a buyout from UK drugmaker Shire loomed closer.

-The S&P 500 index showed no new 52-week highs and 13 new lows, while the Nasdaq recorded eight new highs and 98 new lows.
-(Reporting by Abhiram Nandakumar in Bengaluru and Chuck Mikolajczak in New York; Editing by Saumyadeb Chakrabarty)
+The S&P 500 index showed no new 52-week highs and 13 new lows, while the Nasdaq recorded 8 new highs and 85 new lows.
+(Reporting by Abhiram Nandakumar in Bengaluru; Editing by Saumyadeb Chakrabarty)

 * All three major indexes virtually flat (Updates to late afternoon)